CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 A property may override the [`minimum` and `maximum` values](https://github.com/CesiumGS/3d-tiles/tree/main/specification/Metadata#minimum-and-maximum-values) and the [`offset` and `scale`](https://github.com/CesiumGS/3d-tiles/tree/main/specification/Metadata#offset-and-scale) from the property definition in the class, to account for the actual range of values that is stored in the property table.

+Array offsets (`arrayOffsets`) is required for variable-length arrays and string offsets (`stringOffsets`) is required for strings.
+For variable-length arrays of strings, both are required. `arrayOffsetType` describes the storage type for array offsets and `stringOffsetType` describes the storage type for string offsets.
+Allowed types are `UINT8`, `UINT16`, `UINT32`, and `UINT64`.
+The default is `UINT32`.

 Details of binary value encoding, including how to determine property value offsets for mixed-length string and array values, are defined by the [*Binary Table Format*](../../specification/Metadata/README.md#binary-table-format).

 > **Example:** The same JSON description of a subtree extended with tile, content, and subtree metadata.
 The subtree JSON refers to class IDs in the `3DTILES_metadata` schema definition.
 Tile and content metadata is stored in property tables; subtree metadata is encoded directly in JSON.